DelandNgong/Cybersecurity_internship/Day_11/notes.md

 Key Exchange: The client verifies the certificate.
 It then generates a symmetric session key, encrypts it with the server's public key (asymmetric encryption), and sends it to the server.

 Session Encryption: The server decrypts the symmetric key using its private key.
 Both sides now use this shared symmetric key to encrypt all further communication for the session.

+5. SSL VPNs (Secure Sockets Layer Virtual Private Networks):
+An SSL VPN allows remote users to securely access an organization's internal network over the internet using the SSL/TLS protocol, the same security standard used for HTTPS websites.
+Instead of relying on complex traditional VPN clients, users often connect through a web browser, making it highly accessible.
+It essentially creates a secure, encrypted tunnel between the user's device and the corporate network, ensuring that all data passed between them remains confidential and protected from interception.